How to use GeoDetectit in the field

 Quick start

-- Open the app and create or select a mission.
+- Create or select a mission.

 - Choose a map and verify the correct area.